Roker Park

-Roker Park was a football ground in Roker, Sunderland, England, which was the home of Sunderland A.F.C. from 1898 to 1997, before the club moved to the Stadium of Light.
+Roker Park was a football ground in Roker, Sunderland, England, which was the home of Sunderland from 1898 to 1997, before the club moved to the Stadium of Light.
 Its final capacity was around 22,500, with only a small part being seated; it had been much higher, attracting a record crowd of 75,118.

 History

 In the 1890s, the then Sunderland chairman and his brother decided to build a bigger ground for the club, to replace what was then the club's current ground at Newcastle Road.
 The club had negotiated to buy farmland that belonged to a Mr. Tennant and part of the agreement was that Sunderland would have to build a house on the site as well as their new stadium.
 Until this house was built, Sunderland still had to pay rent on the land.

 Within a year of the land being bought, Roker Park had been built, with the wooden stands only taking three months to build.
 The Clock Stand had 32 steps, no seats and a crush barrier for safety.
 The turf was brought from Ireland, and lasted for 38 years.
 The pitch was designed to have a slight drop of about one foot from the centre of the pitch to each corner to help with drainage.
 The first event at the ground was an "Olympic Games and Band Contest" on 12 August 1898.
-On 10 September 1898 Roker Park was officially opened by Charles Vane-Tempest-Stewart, 6th Marquess of Londonderry.
+On 10 September 1898, Roker Park was officially opened by Charles Vane-Tempest-Stewart, 6th Marquess of Londonderry.
 The first match was a friendly against Liverpool which Sunderland won 1–0, with Jim Leslie scoring the stadium's first ever goal.

+The stadium soon became famous for what was often referred to as the "Roker Roar", with then Tottenham and England captain Danny Blanchflower writing that “Nothing ever equalled the intensity of that wild roar at Roker Park”.

 The Roker End was concreted in 1912, and by 1913 the capacity had risen to 50,000.
 In 1929 the old wooden grandstand was demolished and replaced by a new Main Stand, which was designed by Archibald Leitch, whose influence, the criss-cross lattice work, can still be seen at Ibrox (Rangers), Home Park (Plymouth Argyle) and Goodison Park (Everton).
 Fragments of the iconic lattice work would later be used to separate parts of the car park at the Stadium of Light.
 The work on the new Main Stand nearly bankrupted the club.
 By this time the official capacity of Roker Park was 60,000 but at some matches they would have crowds as large as 75,000.
 More work continued in the 1930s and in 1936 the Clock Stand was rebuilt.
 The 114 m (375 ft) long structure was officially opened by Lady Raine, whose husband was Sir Walter Raine, the Chairman of Sunderland AFC at the time.